Applying for live-in caregiver in Canadaadmin2023-07-04T15:25:56-04:00

 What Will Happen After Submitting the Application?

-After submitting the application for live-in care giver program, the HRSDC or service Canada will start assessing your submitted LMO application to determine the impact the employer can make on Canada's labor market by hiring a foreign national as temporary foreign worker.
+After submitting the application for the live-in caregiver program, the HRSDC or Service Canada will start assessing your submitted LMO application to determine the impact the employer can make on Canada’s labour market by hiring a foreign national as a temporary foreign worker.
 The department then issues either a positive or negative LMO depending on the above factors.

 Call us today and book an appointment with us.
 Updated information is available with our firm.
 We have experienced and talented consultants and immigration paralegals to help you with the application process.